Doak History, Family Crest & Coats of Arms

 The surname Doak was first found in Perthshire (Gaelic: Siorrachd Pheairt) former county in the present day Council Area of Perth and Kinross, located in central Scotland, where they held a family seat from early times.

-Important Dates for the Doak family
+Early History of the Doak family

 This web page shows only a small excerpt of our Doak research.
 Another 100 words (7 lines of text) covering the years 1372, 1491, 1502, and 1600 are included under the topic Early Doak History in all our PDF Extended History products and printed products wherever possible.